gmkazel/charging_point-softeng-ntua/cli-client/ev_group32/README.md

 ## `ev_group32 sessionsPerEV`

-return all charging sessions that an electric vehicle has done
+return info about the charging sessions that an electric vehicle has done

 ```
 USAGE